Logo: 8th Wimbledon Scout Group

 Potential new Members are selected from the Waiting List, when places become available and the young person is of an age to be admitted into a Section, according to the following priorities:

 1. Children of the current Leader/Helper team.

-2. Children who are moving up from lower Sections (Beavers, Cubs or Scouts) due to age.
+2. Children who are moving up from lower Sections (Beavers and Cubs) due to age.